katia317/CSO/README.md

 - Has chosen not to participate in traditional day habilitation services on a full or part-time basis.
   Because individuals receiving this service require supports not able to be met in a traditional CDS program, the staffing ratio for this service can vary between 1:1 and 1:3, support staff to participant.
 The amount of authorized support is identified on the rate determination form.
   Providers of this service must maintain documentation which supports the billing for the services being provided.
 The documentation should include start time, stop time, location service was provided, description of service, and outcome.
   Enhanced Residential Day Program requires prior approval.
 See [X. Service Authorization and Prior Approval](https://www.dhs.state.il.us/page.aspx?item=144932) for prior approval requirements for Enhanced Residential Day Program.

+## Emergency Home Response Services (55W)
+*__Note__: This service is available __only__ in the Adult Waiver Program.*
+This service is available within the monthly maximum to individuals who are authorized for Home-Based Support Services (HBS) within the Adult Waiver.

+Emergency Home Response Services are limited to adults who live alone, or who are alone for significant parts of the day and have no regular caregiver for extended periods of time, and who would otherwise require extensive routine supervision.

+Emergency home response service is an electronic device that enables Adult Waiver individuals to secure help in an emergency.
+The individual may also wear a portable help button to allow for mobility.

+The system is connected to the individual's phone and programmed to signal a response center once the "help" button is activated.
+Installation, upkeep, and maintenance of devices/systems may be provided.

+## Employer of Record (EOR)
+Individual providers of Personal Support who are not employed by a provider agency receive ongoing supervision by the Employer of Record who is one person designated by the individual receiving waiver services and can be the individual and/or guardian, if applicable, other family member, or close associate.

+The Employer of Record is the person who is ultimately responsible for ensuring wages are paid.
+They are also responsible for overseeing the services outlined in the monthly budget and signing Service Agreements, Service Authorizations, and time sheets.
+In addition, the Employer of Record may help with hiring, training, supervising, and firing PSWs.

+The Employer of Record can be the individual receiving waiver services (if you do not have a guardian), a guardian (if they are not also your PSW), or other adult members of your family or a trusted associate.
+The Employer of Record can be the same person who is your Representative Payee for Social Security benefits.
+The Employer of Record can't also be a PSW.

+If the individual or their family choose to hire PSWs directly, the F/EA will assist with the hiring process and be available for consultation if questions arise.
+The Division contracts with Avenues to Consumer Employer Services and $supports (ACES$) to provide F/EA services in Illinois.
+ACES$ will handle personal support worker new hire paperwork and payroll/tax functions.
+If you choose to hire your own PSWs, you must use ACES$.
+ACES$ is not the employer of the PSW, they only assist with the employer functions required by their contract with DDD.

+The Employer of Record is responsible for signing timesheets.
+They can't pass this responsibility on to the ISC or Self Direction Assistant if they use this service.

 ## Epilepsy
 A brain disease where nerve cells don’t signal properly, which causes seizures.
 Seizures are uncontrolled bursts of electrical activities that change sensations, behaviors, awareness and muscle movements.
 Although epilepsy can’t be cured, many treatment options are available.
 Up to 70% of people with epilepsy can manage the disease with medications.
 (Epilepsy in Chinese: 癫痫)

-## Employer of Record (EOR)
-The individual receiving HBS and/or legal representative, family or close associate who is responsible for overseeing the services outlined in the monthly budget, signing Service Authorizations, and signing PSW time sheets.
-The Employer of Record is responsible for hiring, training, ensuring competency, supervising, and firing PSWs.
-Per the Internal Revenue Service, the same person cannot be both Employer of Record and a PSW hired by the family.

 ## F
 ## Family and Community Resource Center (FCRC)
 The local office (under the Department of Human Services/Division of Family & Community Services) that process Medicaid Benefits applications such as Cash, SNAP and/or medical assistance.